What is DNS Poisoning and How to Protect Your Enterprise Against it

 The same report also mentions that the average attack frequency was 9.5 per company, Northern America being the number one target on the (hackers’) hitlist.

-Hoping that the reader has forgiven the author for the long and tedious introduction, here’s everything he or she will need to know about DNS poisoning.
+Hoping that the reader has forgiven the author for the long and tedious introduction, here’s everything he or she will need to know about DNS cache poisoning (URL poisoning).

 What is DNS poisoning?